celogeek/go-comic-converter/README.md

 - Auto contrast
 - Auto rotate (if reader mainly read on portrait)
 - Auto split double page (for easy read on portrait)
-- Keep double page if splitted
+- Keep double page if split
 - Remove blank image (empty image is removed)
 - Manga or Normal mode
 - Support cover page or not (first page will be taken in that case)